No one wants to know how the sausage gets made. Does that saying sound familiar?

 One of the problems that can happen in either the condenser or evaporator coils is leaking refrigerant.
 It can even happen around the compressor or expansion valve.
 If you’re leaking refrigerant, this is a problem that should be attended to by professional HVAC technicians.

-Signs that your refrigerant is leaking includes:
+- Signs that your refrigerant is leaking include:

 - Water puddles around your furnace.

-- Lower than usual air flow from the vents.
+- Lower than usual airflow from the vents.